Retzudo/beez/README.md

 Beez is a web based tool for beekeepers.
 Written in [Python](https://python.org/) and powered by [Django](https://djangoproject.com/).

+## Features

+- Manage a number of apiaries and hives.
+- Weather forecast for an apiary's location.
+- Show your apiary on a map and track what area your bees can cover.
+- Create inspections for your hives and collect data.
+- Print out QR codes and stick them to your hives for quick access on mobile phones.
+- A browsable, Swagger/OpenAPI documented, RESTful API.

 ## Deployment

 This repository comes with a `Dockerfile` and a `Procfile`.
 This means